The Case of Charles Dexter Ward (1927) and related work:

 It could and should have been polished, but it’s rich.
-Lovecraft even takes pains to undergird his usual multigenerational retrophilic fantasy by having the wizard Curwen manipulate his own bloodline for a practical reason: his own future resurrection.
+Lovecraft even takes pains to undergird his usual multigenerational retrophilic fantasy by having the wizard Curwen manipulate his own bloodline for a practical reason: his own future physical resurrection.
 It’s James’s “A View from a Hill” (1925) blown up to a massive scale.
+The indirect style of narration, isolating the reader from the most macabre scenes, is unusually well executed here, though not perfectly.
+There are wonderful details, including the antiquarian backdrop and what happens when Willett drops his torch.
+The sudden disappearance of the bungalow dungeon or “bungeon” is disappointing, perfunctorily framed in the Todorovian fantastic like much of James’s work, even when that makes no sense.

 The 1918 part of the novella’s plot is forward-ported to a private detective agency in the style of the novella’s 1941 publication date, but in a contemporary—ca. 1991—setting with speaking parts for women.
 The 1771 part of the plot is left in place.